 To log in to your Droplet with SSH, you need three pieces of information:

 To get your Droplet's IP address, visit the DigitalOcean Control Panel.
 The IP address is displayed in the IP Address column after your Droplet has been created.
 You can mouse over it to copy it into your clipboard.

 root on most operating systems, like Ubuntu and CentOS.
 Exceptions to this include CoreOS, where you'll log in as

 rancher, and FreeBSD, where you'll log in as

-By default, the password for that user is randomly generated and emailed to you at your account’s email address.
-A password will not be generated and emailed if you have uploaded SSH keys to your account and chosen Add SSH Keys.
-Your key will be used automatically and you’ll be prompted for the key’s passphrase if you’ve set one.
+By default, the password for that user is randomly generated and emailed to you at your account's email address.
+A password is not generated and emailed if you have uploaded SSH keys to your account and chosen Add SSH Keys.
+Your key is used automatically and you'll be prompted for the key's passphrase if you've set one.

 Once you have your Droplet’s IP address, username, and password (if necessary), follow the instructions for your SSH client.
-OpenSSH is included on Linux and macOS.
+OpenSSH is included on Linux, macOS, and Windows Subsystem for Linux.
 Windows users with Bash also have access to OpenSSH.
 Windows users without Bash can use PuTTY.